HACC2016/teamkipa/doc/requirements/usecase-staff-authorize-visitor.md

 This page also requests the visitor's first and last name, the detainee or detainees they want to visit and any internal ID numbers required.

 At the bottom, there is a button to submit.
-If the form can be successfully submitted, then the page will display a tet field with a default text message to be sent to the visitor indicating that they are authorized to use Kipa.
+If the form can be successfully submitted, then the page will display a text field with a default text message to be sent to the visitor indicating that they are authorized to use Kipa, the site URL, and their PIN number.
 The OCCC staff can review and edit this text message as desired.

 They can press a button at the bottom labeled "Send text" to send the contents of the text field to the visitor as a text message.